This post may contain affiliate links. Please read our disclosure policy.

 Dough Ingredients:

-- Sugar: Sweetens the dough and feeds the yeast during activation.
+- Sugar: Sweetens the dough and feeds the yeast.

-- Cream Cheese: Adds a smooth, tangy richness that complements the sweetness of the cake.
-Use any leftover cream cheese in a mini Italian cream cake or carrot cake cupcakes.
+- Cream Cheese: Smooth, tangy richness that pairs beautifully with cinnamon.
+Use leftover cream cheese in a mini Italian cream cake or small batch of carrot cake cupcakes.

 Glaze Ingredients: